Graphical representation of hill number 0, 1 and 2 across a factor

 na_remove = TRUE,

-vioplot = FALSE
+vioplot = FALSE,

 - physeq

-(required): a
+(required) a

-(required): The variable to test.
+(required) The variable to test.
 Must be present in the

-slot of the physeq object.- variable
+sam_dataslot of the physeq object.- variable

 : Alias for factor.
 Kept only for backward compatibility.

-- hill_scales
+- q

 - color_fac